AdvancedResearchComputing/arc-rtd/docs/resources/storage.md

 ## <a name="home"></a>Home

 Home provides long-term storage for system-specific data or files, such as installed programs or compiled executables.
-Home can be reached the variable $HOME, so if a user wishes to navigate to their Home directory, they can simply type cd $HOME.
+Home can be reached the variable `$HOME`, so if a user wishes to navigate to their Home directory, they can simply type `cd $HOME`.
 Each user is provided a maximum of 640 GB in their Home directories (across all systems).
 When a user exceeds the soft limit, they are given a grace period after which they can no longer add any files to their Home directory until they are below the soft limit.
 Home directories are also subject to a 690 GB hard limit; users Home directories are not allowed to exceed this limit.
 Note that running jobs fail if they try to write to a Home directory after the soft limit grace period is expired or when the hard limit is reached.

 ## <a name="group"></a>Group and Project